swyannnn/CW2024/README.md

     Lack of audio and sound effects.
     </td>
     <td>
-    - Absence of audio fail to provide essential feedback to player actions.<br>
+    <li>Absence of audio fail to provide essential feedback to player actions.</li>
-    - Incorporating audio makes the gameplay more engaging and enjoyable for players.
+    <li>Incorporating audio makes the gameplay more engaging and enjoyable for players.</li>
     </td>
     <td>
-    - Audio elements, such as background music, sound effects, and in-game notifications have been successfully integrated. <br>
+    <li>Audio elements, such as background music, sound effects, and in-game notifications have been successfully integrated.</li>
-    - All the logics are handled by <a href="src/main/java/com/example/demo/manager/AudioManager.java">AudioManager</a>.
+    <li>All the logics are handled by <a href="src/main/java/com/example/demo/manager/AudioManager.java">AudioManager</a>.</li>
     </td>
   </tr>
 </table>